jrasi20/my-resume-website/README.md

 ## Features

-The tests reside at com.example.webdriverTests.ResumeAcceptanceTests.java.
+The java tests reside at com.example.webdriverTests.ResumeAcceptanceTests.java.
 Logger and Listeners have been implemented to show whcih test case is running and their corresponding status(pass/fail).
 Logger class also gives a brief description about the test case scenario that is running.
 ![Alt text](image-2.png)

 ## Contact